MicrosoftDocs/entra-docs/docs/identity/app-provisioning/plan-sap-user-source-and-target.md

 ### Decide on the provisioning and authentication topology

-Now that you've determined the applications to integrate with Microsoft Entra for user provisioning and SSO, decide on the data flow for how user identities and their attributes are provided to those applications, based on data originating from authoritative system-of-record sources.
+Now that you've determined the applications to integrate with Microsoft Entra for user provisioning and SSO, decide on the data flow for how user identities and their attributes are provided to those applications, based on data originating from authoritative system of record sources.

-1. **Select the authoritative sources for each identity and their attributes.** This tutorial assumes SuccessFactors is the authoritative system-of-record source for the users who need access to SAP applications.
+1. **Select the authoritative sources for each identity and their attributes.** This tutorial assumes SuccessFactors is the authoritative system of record source for the users who need access to SAP applications.
 Configuring cloud HR-driven user provisioning from SuccessFactors to Microsoft Entra ID requires planning that covers different aspects.
 These factors include determining the matching ID and defining attribute mappings, attribute transformation, and scoping filters.

    For comprehensive guidelines on these subjects, refer to the [cloud HR deployment plan](~/identity/app-provisioning/plan-cloud-hr-provision.md).
 To learn about the supported entities, processing details, and how to customize the integration for different HR scenarios, refer to the [SAP SuccessFactors integration reference](~/identity/app-provisioning/sap-successfactors-integration-reference.md).
 You might also have other authoritative sources for other identities, and some identities, such as break-glass accounts or other IT administrators, that have Microsoft Entra ID as their authoritative source.
 1. **Decide if users exist or need to be provisioned into Windows Server AD in addition to Microsoft Entra ID.** You might already have existing users in Windows Server AD, which correspond to your workers in your authoritative HR source.
 Or perhaps you configured SAP ECC or other applications to rely on Windows Server via Lightweight Directory Access Protocol (LDAP) or Kerberos.
 In these situations, you provision users into Windows Server AD.
 These users are then synchronized into Microsoft Entra ID.